Assistance programs Richmond and Henrico County.

 - The Cars-to-Work Program - Provides low and moderate income people with donated cars to help them find a job, or commute to their job.
-The donated cars go to individuals and families persons who have formerly lost a job, been on welfare.
+The donated automobiles go to individuals and families persons who have formerly lost a job or been on welfare.
 Single moms and the unemployed starting a new job in Henrico County can apply for a vehicle.
 The free transportation is for those who have secured employment, insurance, and a driving license.
 More on free car applications.

 - Emergency Financial Assistance Services - This will help low and moderate income Henrico County and Richmond area residents with paying their rent as well as mortgage or utility bill assistance.
 There is also free medical assistance and prescription medications, emergency food and clothing, transportation, or firewood.
 Or find heating oil, and other services necessary to prevent homelessness, hunger, suffering, or loss of employment.
 Find other programs that can provide foreclosure assistance.

 - Employment Assistance Program - This resource works closely with individuals in the City of Richmond and Petersburg.
-It will assist with training, job placement, career development, training referrals and job maintenance.
+It will assist with training, job placement, or career development. there is also training referrals and job maintenance.
 Clients of the Employment Assistance program will benefit from mock interviews, job placement, resume critique, and work etiquette training.
 There are also resources for finding unclaimed money in your name.

 - Housing - Contact the Richmond Virginia community action agency to learn about emergency funding that can be used to pay rent, security deposits or housing expenses.
 There is no wait list apartments and second chance housing as well for the past evicted.
 They can also help a tenant deal with a landlord trying to evict them.